straysheep-dev/straysheep-dev.github.io/docs/blog/posts/flatpak.md

   - cli
 ---

-# flatpak
+# :simple-flatpak: flatpak

-Overview of using and configuring flatpak.
+An overview of using and configuring flatpak.
+Flatpak is a packaging system for unix-like machines, and also a security sandboxing system.

 <!-- more -->

 *This file is originally from [straysheep-dev/linux-configs](https://github.com/straysheep-dev/linux-configs/tree/main/flatpak).*

 ## References